Assessing Trust in The Afghan Peace Deal

 This ideological rigidity has shaped a generation of progressive activists who also now represent the best educated, whitest,and most politically intolerant portion of the American polity.
 A common tendency among progressives is to designate certain conversations as “hate speech,” an approach to free speech recently endorsed by the California Democratic Party.

-That doesn’t sound like trends that bode well for a free peoples.
-My considered opinion on the topic , and I am a self identified defense intellectual, is that the progressive experiment is creating an enormous backlash that will sweep it into the dust bin of history.
+That doesn’t sound like trends that bode well for free people.
+As a self-identified defense intellectual, I believe that the progressive experiment is creating an enormous backlash that will sweep it into the dustbin of history.

-It will not happen soon, there are potential large setbacks that could derail progress against progressives.
-I am confident that a major political change is at least six years away but Trump could lose in 2020.
-If he does the promises being made by the current field of democrat candidates will spell doom for their party if attempted.
+It will not happen soon; potential significant setbacks could derail progress against progressives.
+I am confident that an important political change is at least six years away, but Trump could lose in 2020.
+If he does, the promises made by the current field of Democratic candidates will spell doom for their party if attempted.
 My post at the Freq talks about the last time they did that (Clinton’s first inauguration) and the consequences that followed.
 Consequences the press did not report on extensively and that are hard to find in search engines today.
-But the consequences were real and we now have an internet full of reliable sources who are not connected with the media or government.
-The next time around burying the story will not work.
+But the consequences were real, and we now have an internet of reliable sources that are not connected with the media or government.
+The next time around, burying the story will not work.

-Change is coming because the one thing you can take to the bank is our political system is functioning on borrowed time in its current configuration.
-Reality is going to introduce this change, let us hope the lesson it inflicts is not too painful.
+Change is coming because the one thing you can take to the bank is that our political system is functioning on borrowed time in its current configuration.
+Reality is going to introduce this change.
+Let us hope the lesson it inflicts is not too painful.

 Digging for Truth in the Age of Fake News